Corpus Christi Water Quality at a Glance

 Corpus Christi implements a comprehensive drought management approach to ensure water reliability during South Texas’ periodic dry spells, though the city is currently facing its most severe water crisis in decades:

-• Diversified Supply: Water is sourced from multiple reservoirs including Lake Corpus Christi, Choke Canyon, and Lake Texana via the Mary Rhodes Pipeline, but western reservoirs are at critically low 17.4% combined capacity
+Diversified Supply: Water is sourced from multiple reservoirs including Lake Corpus Christi, Choke Canyon, and Lake Texana via the Mary Rhodes Pipeline, but the western reservoirs remain at critically low combined capacity heading into 2026

-• Five-Stage Drought Contingency Plan: Progressive water restrictions triggered by combined reservoir capacity thresholds, currently operating under Stage 3 restrictions with significant usage limitations
+Five-Stage Drought Contingency Plan: Progressive water restrictions triggered by combined reservoir capacity thresholds; currently operating under Stage 3 with significant mandatory usage limitations for all customer classes

-• Industrial Partnerships: Agreements with major industrial customers to reduce consumption during severe drought periods, though new industrial demand continues to strain supply
+Industrial Partnerships: Agreements with major industrial customers to reduce consumption during severe drought periods, though new industrial demand continues to strain overall supply

-• Alternative Water Development: Urgent progress toward seawater desalination to provide drought-proof supplemental supply, though facing environmental concerns about PFAS contamination in harbor water
+Alternative Water Development: Urgent progress toward seawater desalination to provide drought-proof supplemental supply, though PFAS contamination in harbour water must be addressed before the project can go forward

 What improvements has Corpus Christi made to its water system?

-Following the water quality challenges of 2015-2016, Corpus Christi has implemented extensive system improvements totaling over $450 million:
+Following the water quality challenges of 2015–2016, Corpus Christi has implemented extensive system improvements totalling over $450 million:

-• O.N.
-Stevens Treatment Plant Upgrades: $75 million in modernization including enhanced coagulation systems, clarifier improvements, and advanced monitoring technology with planned expansion from 167 MGD to approximately 200 MGD capacity
+O.N.
+Stevens Treatment Plant Upgrades: $75 million in modernisation including enhanced coagulation systems, clarifier improvements, and advanced monitoring technology — planned expansion from 167 MGD to approximately 200 MGD capacity

-• Water Main Replacement Program: Accelerated replacement of aging asbestos-cement and cast iron pipes, with over 60 miles of pipeline replaced since 2017
+Water Main Replacement Programme: Accelerated replacement of ageing asbestos-cement and cast iron pipes, with over 60 miles of pipeline replaced since 2017

-• Corrosion Control Optimization: Enhanced treatment protocols and monitoring to prevent corrosion and maintain distribution system integrity
+Corrosion Control Optimisation: Enhanced treatment protocols and monitoring to prevent corrosion and maintain distribution system integrity

-• SCADA System Modernization: Implementation of advanced monitoring and control systems providing real-time operational oversight
+SCADA System Modernisation: Implementation of advanced monitoring and control systems providing real-time operational oversight across the distribution network

-The city continues to implement its long-term Capital Improvement Program with additional projects planned through 2030, including emergency water supply projects and seawater desalination development to address current drought crisis.
+The city continues to implement its long-term Capital Improvement Programme with additional projects planned through 2030, including emergency water supply projects and seawater desalination development to address the current drought crisis.
+See how other major Texas cities such as Fort Worth and El Paso are managing their own infrastructure programmes.

 Contaminants of Concern